James Rodger Brandon: Biography

 Brandon was born in Mazomanie, Wisconsin.
+He graduated from the University of Wisconsin–Madison with a B.Ph. degree in 1948, and a M.S. degree in 1949.

 He was drafted into the military in 1950 and was stationed in Japan and Korea during the Korean War.
 It was with only two days left before his tour ended and he returned to the United States that he saw his first kabuki performance.
 It was this performance that awakened his interest in Asian theater.
 He returned to the University of Wisconsin–Madison to take a PhD in theater on the G.I.
 Bill in 1955.

-After completing his PhD, he entered the foreign service, where he was a cultural affairs officer stationed in Jakarta, Indonesia from 1955 to 1957.
+After completing his PhD, he entered the United States Foreign Service, where he was a cultural affairs officer stationed in Jakarta, Indonesia from 1955 to 1957.
 The Japanese government awarded him the Order of the Rising Sun, Golden Rays with Rosette, Imperial Decoration in 1994.

 Scholarly contributions

 In 1965, along with Andrew T. Tsubaki and Farley Richmond, he founded the Afro-Asian Theater Project, which after a series of reorganizations has been known since 1987 as the Association for Asian Performance.

 He co-founded the Asian Theatre Journal with Elizabeth Wichmann-Walczak in 1984.